YiHsinLu/2020FIVB_PreliminaryRoundStats/README.md

   html_text()
 ```

-However, if you want to collect many page just like me, then you must **be careful** about the time between two `read_html`.
+However, if you want to collect many pages just like me, then you must **be careful** about the time between two `read_html`.
 If you connect the url too many times, the webpage server will block you out and your code will return "Error in open.connection(x, "rb") : HTTP error 429."
 I utilize `Sys.sleep` function to control the times between the connections.

 ```{r}
 Sys.sleep(1) #pause for 1 second
 ```
-And I use random variable for the time.
+And I use random variables for the time.
 ```{r}
 Sys.sleep(runif(1,5,15))
 ```